- Location: Temple Road, Alampur, Gadwal, Telangana 509152

 Alampur is considered the western entrance of Srisailam.
 Here the wonderful temple and remains of some ancient temples represent Badami Chalukyan architecture.
 The old temple of Jogulamba was damaged by Bahamani sultans in the 14th century.
 The idols of Jogulamba and her 2 Shaktis Chandi, Mundi were secured from them and placed in Bala Brahmeswara Swamy temple till 2005.
-The new temple built in the exact same place and the goddess was relocated.
-According to the local people, Jogulamba is an Ugra rupa (hard and extremely energetic to worship) and the water pool nearby makes the environment cool.
+The new temple was built in the exact same place and the goddess was relocated.
+According to the local people, Jogulamba is a Ugra rupa (hard and extremely energetic to worship) and the water pool nearby makes the environment cool.

 Here Goddess Jogulamba is seen seated on the Corpse with scorpion, frog, and lizard on the head.
-She is seen in a naked avatar with her tongue stretched outside, an avatar of the intense goddess that approves Siddhi in Yoga and thus called Jogulamba.
+She is seen in a naked avatar with her tongue stretched outside, an avatar of the intense goddess that approves Siddhi in Yoga and is thus called Jogulamba.
 This word is a changed kind of Yogula Amma in Telugu which means Mother of Yogis.
-Idols of Saptamatrikas, Vighneswara and Veenapani Veera Bhadra are likewise present.
+Idols of Saptamatrikas, Vighneswara, and Veenapani Veera Bhadra are likewise present.
 Initial Chandi Mundi idols were left in Bala Brahmeswara Swamy Temple and unique idols are made and situated in the Jogulamba temple.

 |Morning Timing||Evening Timing|